Chocolate spread

 Chocolate spread is a sweet chocolate-flavored paste which is eaten mostly spread on breads and toasts or similar grain items such as waffles, pancakes, muffins, and pitas.

 Although it tastes, smells, and looks like chocolate, it does not solidify, even at room temperature.
-The paste usually contains cocoa and vegetable or palm oil, and is also likely to contain milk, sugar and additional flavors.
+The paste usually contains cocoa and vegetable oil, and is also likely to contain milk, sugar and additional flavors.
 Some varieties include nuts (e.g., ground hazelnuts) or honey.
 Chocolate spread is normally sold in glass jars or plastic tubs.

+Chocolate spread is popular in countries such as the Netherlands and in Israel among Arab populations.